quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 1. Define a function that takes a `String` and returns a datatype that stores both the length of the string and the string itself.

-2. Define a HTTP Request datatype that has a `url`, a list of query parameters[0] and a HTTP method[1] and a body.
+2. Define a HTTP request datatype that has a `url`, a list of query parameters[0] and a HTTP method[1] and a body.

 #### Exercise notes (Record types)